Section 1: Application

 Applications to the Rent Officer from Local Authorities for determinations of rent in respect of claims for Housing Benefit.

-We aim to deal with every Housing Benefit referral as quickly and efficiently as possible.
-In doing so we try to avoid delays.
-We will process referrals as far as possible using the information we have and should not return a referral, PTD application, or redetermination request to the local authority unless we have to.
-However there will be occasions when we will need to get more information from the local authority before making determinations.
-When this is necessary you should:
+We will process referrals as fully as we are able to using the information we have and should not return a referral, PTD application, or redetermination request to the local authority unless we must.
+However there will be occasions when we will need to get further information from the local authority before making a determination.

-- use the telephone
+- use the telephone;

-- note the name of the person you are speaking to
+- note the name of the person you are speaking to;

-- get the information you need; and
+- get the information you need; and,

 - process the case based on the information you have